kylebrowning/sf-things/README.md

-# Kyle's things to do in San Francisco (and places to avoid).
+# Things to do in San Francisco (and places to avoid).

 ## Things to do
 - Walk through Golden Gate park.
 (There are live Buffalo!)